JeffersonLab/g4home/d_use.md

 After the above command, follow the instructions in the terminal to open a browser and connect to the container's port.

 <br/>

+If you want to use containers with different versions of geant4, replace {{ site.latestg4 }} with one of the supported versions.

 ---